ibis-hdl/compiler/Readme.md

   - test_case_name = attribute_specification/attribute_specification_001;
   - test_case_name = use_clause/use_clause_000;

+In 2021, the code of 2018 (git tag R2018) compiles and runs without errors regards to grammar rules.
 Other test are fine.
 Anyway, this is still the main work ground.

 Testing hints (verbose flags '-VV'):